pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/google_cloud_platform.md

 Once your databases have been created, add the following fields to your Helm values:

 !!!
 Note
-    - Use **Cloud SQL Auth Proxy** To Connect To Your Instance: Find out how to connect to your Cloud SQL instance using the Cloud SQL Auth proxy in [this documentation](https://cloud.google.com/sql/docs/postgres/connect-admin-proxy).
-    - To identify a Cloud SQL instance, you can find the INSTANCE_NAME on the Overview page for your instance in the Google Cloud Console, or by running the following command:
+    To identify a Cloud SQL instance, you can find the INSTANCE_NAME on the Overview page for your instance in the Google Cloud Console, or by running the following command:
     `gcloud sql instances describe INSTANCE_NAME`
     For example: myproject:myregion:myinstance.